 Let's do a thought experiment.
 Let's pick a modern car at random.
 Honda Civic 2017.
 It's a nice reliable car, it doesn't consume too much gas, it is affordable to most, and it requires fairly low maintenance.
 I know because I drive one (I did say I couldn't afford a LIDAR).

 Now, with the power of our thoughts, let's go back to the year 1885.

 In those days, the concept of car dealership was not invented yet.
 If you wanted a car, you had to go straight to the inventor.
 The inventor would probably be the only person with a motorcar in town.
 And the motorcar could easily double down as a horse carriage in case it gave out.
 Let's call this guy Karl Benz.

-Let's bring our brand new Honda Civic in, so he doesn't feel too lonely on the road.
+Let's bring our brand new Honda Civic, so he doesn't feel too lonely on the road.
 Maybe we can even drag race.

-Let's surprise him by slowly creeping out when he is waiting at the red light.
-From behind, we smash the horn and he jumps out of his seat.
-He knows the sound of a horn because he has one, but he has never heard one so loud.
-When he comes back to his senses, we swerve to the next lane, right next to him, and lower the electric powered window.
+Let's slowly creep from behind when he is waiting at the red light, then smash the horn and he will jump out of his seat.
+He knows the sound of a horn because he has one too, but he has never heard one so loud.
+When he comes back to his senses, let's swerve to the next lane, right next to him, and lower the electric powered window.
 Direct eye contact.

-The light turns green, we burn the rubber for a moment, our eyes never leaving his, the tires spinning on themselves as long as they need to show him that whatever that thing he is riding on is, it is no match to our fossil fuel powered four-cylinder engine.
+When the light turns green, let's burn the rubber for a moment, our eyes never leaving his, the tires spinning on themselves as long as they need to show him that whatever that thing he is riding on is, it is no match to our fossil fuel powered four-cylinder engine.
 Then zoom!

 Now the defeated inventor has to go back to his dear wife Bertha and ask her for some more money so he can pimp his ride.